sab148/nxtaim-distributed-models/README.md

 Before attending the workshop, ensure you have:
 - Access to the training project via JuDoor [training2435](https://judoor.fz-juelich.de/projects/join/training2435)
-- Configured your SSH key to have access to the JUSUF machine.
+- Configured your [SSH key](https://sdlaml.pages.jsc.fz-juelich.de/ai/guides/setup_ssh/) to have access to the JURECA machine.
 Otherwise, You can also use [Jupyter-JSC](https://jupyter.jsc.fz-juelich.de/)

 ## Installation